azhang/blepcoin/_posts/2018-09-01-unification.md

 There doesn't seem to be any competitors with the same amount of depth in building and testing the entire system (including onboarding tools).
 As an advisor, I also get to see the team's technical conversations every day in Slack — it goes much much deeper than the whitepaper.
 I'm comfortable with the tech.

 What I'm waiting for currently is actually on the business side.
 It would be great to see some pilot programs and/or MOUs with more known companies that can play the roles of Data Provider and Data User.
 Not only would this be great to show traction, but it'd also help the team smooth out the onboarding process as well as test with real data and demand.

+Regarding this last point, Unification recently added Larry Gandt from Ripple to lead business development.
+Regardless of my opinions about Ripple, there's no denying the quality of their enterprise partnerships.
+Looking forward to seeing similar level partnerships soon.

 ## Other Info